 How Does Scoring Work In Fencing?

-The scoring system can change format, sizes, and other specs depending on which company manufactured it.
-However, generally it looks like a rectangular box, with a screen and lights, a green one, a red one, and two white lights.
-When the green light comes on, it means that the fencer on the left of the referee (the side in which the green light is placed in the machine) has hit the opponent on their valid scoring area.
+The scoring system can change format, size, and other specs, depending on which company manufactured it.
+Generally, it looks like a rectangular box, with a screen and lights, a green one, a red one, and two white lights.
+When the green light comes on, it means that the fencer on the left of the referee (the side on which the green light is placed in the machine) has hit the opponent on their valid scoring area.
 When the red light comes on, the same has happened, but for the athlete on the red side.
 The white light is used only in foil and will illuminate when a fencer touches their opponent in a non-valid scoring area.

 Scoring In Saber

-However, in saber most of the time both lights will go on at the same time, as it is easy for fencers to touch each other at the exact same time.
-In that case, only one fencer gets a point, which is awarded by the referee based on the right of way rules.
+However, most of the time in saber, both lights will go on at the same time, as it is easy for fencers to touch each other at the exact same time.
+In that case, only one fencer gets the point, which is awarded by the referee based on the right of way rules.
 If fencers touch each other somewhere outside the valid scoring area, nothing will happen, no lights will go on and the bout will continue.